Mellerstain – famously celebrated as one of Robert Adam’s finest works

 Mellerstain’s idyllic location does not disappoint, set in acres of parkland and formal gardens designed by Sir Reginald Blomfield 1910, with breathtaking views over the lawns and ornamental lake to the Cheviot Hills, lakeside and woodland walks, play area, courtyard coffee shop, picnic spots, wildlife, Highland cattle and Hebridean sheep.
 A special highlight is the unusual Dutch-style thatched cottage nestled within the North Park.
 There are also 3 self-catering holiday cottages available for short breaks.

-Perfect for days out, group visits, holidays, private events and weddings – click here for visitor information.
+Perfect for days out, group visits, holidays and private events – click here for visitor information.